GENI-NSF/geni-tools/README-omni.txt

  - List of URNs and URLs provided by the selected clearinghouse

 ==== createimage ====
-Call the ProtoGENI / InstaGENI CreateImage method, to snapshot the disk for a single node.
+Call the ProtoGENI / InstaGENI !CreateImage method, to snapshot the disk for a single node.

 This command is not supported at older ProtoGENI AMs or at non